-Since the start of the season, influenza A (H3N2) viruses have predominated nationally, followed by influenza B viruses, while 2009 H1N1 viruses have been identified rarely.
-The predominant circulating virus has varied by state and by region.
+Since the start of the season, influenza A (H3N2) viruses have predominated nationally, followed by influenza B viruses, while 2009 H1N1 viruses have been identified less frequently.
+Over the course of the season the predominant circulating virus has varied by state and by region.